raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

     ![Create new app](images/create-new-app.png)

 1. Complete the application details form.
 You must enter an application name, description, and website (this can be `https://www.raspberrypi.org/` if you don't have one).
-Leave the Callback URL field blank and proceed.
+Leave the 'Callback URL' field blank and proceed.

     ![App details](images/app-details.png)